Total and dark mass from observations of galaxy centers with Machine Learning

-In terms of perspectives for future applications, we expect to extend the training of \mla\ to other cosmologies and feedback models, e.g. using publicly available CAMELS simulations (\citealt{CAMLES-public-data-release-2023ApJS..265...54V}).
-We foresee here the ability for the tool to provide mass predictions in multiple cosmologies/feedback combinations.
-We also plan to train other \mla\-like algorithms over catalogs of TNG100 simulated galaxies for which we have extracts the S\'ersic parameters of the light and the DM density profiles, to predict the galaxy total slope and other DM halo density properties (De Araujo Ferrera et al. in preparation).
+In terms of perspectives for future applications, we expect to extend the training of \mla\ to other cosmologies and feedback models, for example, using publicly available CAMELS simulations (\citealt{CAMLES-public-data-release-2023ApJS..265...54V}).
+We foresee the ability of the tool to provide mass predictions in multiple cosmology--feedback combinations.
+We also plan to train other \mla-like algorithms over catalogs of TNG100 simulated galaxies for which we have extracted the S\'ersic parameters of the light and the DM density profiles, to predict the galaxy total slope and other DM halo density properties (De Araujo Ferrera et al. in preparation).

-Indeed, we believe that this work has provided evidence that ML techniques are mature enough to move to applications to real data, like the one we expect to collect from next generations surveys (EUCLID, CSST, VR-LSST, DESI, 4MOST etc.).
-We have shown that we can obtain robust predictions, provided that observations and simulations make use of homogeneous quantities for features and targets.
-About this ``observational realism'' step, in this paper, we have tried to make a significant effort to match data and simulations and the results are very convincing.
-Indeed, we believe that we are now motivated to make even a further step, and use some unbiased dark matter estimate as a further feature (e.g. via strong gravitational lensing), and train a \mla-like tool, having cosmology and feedback parameters as a target, to finally try to address the cosmology with multiple galaxies' problem (\citealt{2023cosmo_multiple_gal}), but using real data.
+We believe this work has provided evidence that ML techniques are indeed mature enough to move to applications to real data, like those we expect to collect from next-generation surveys (EUCLID, CSST, VR-LSST, DESI, 4MOST).
+We showed we can obtain robust predictions, provided that observations and simulations use homogeneous quantities for features and targets.
+For this ``observational realism'' step, in this paper, we have to make a significant effort to match data and simulations, and the results are very convincing.
+We believe that we are now motivated to take even another step, and use some unbiased dark matter estimate as a further feature (e.g., via strong gravitational lensing), and train a \mla-like tool, having cosmology and feedback parameters as a target, to finally try to address the cosmology with the multiple galaxies problem (\citealt{2023cosmo_multiple_gal}), but using real data.

 \begin{appendix}